 This post may contain affiliate links.
 See my disclosure policy.

-This healthy peach cobbler recipe features tender, lightly sweetened peaches with a beautiful biscuit topping.
-I love how it’s accidentally gluten-free AND vegan!
+My healthy peach cobbler recipe features tender, lightly sweetened peaches with a beautiful biscuit topping.
+It’s easy to make and naturally gluten-free and vegan.

 Need a refreshing dessert in time for summer?
 Here’s a recipe that’s been a massive hit in my household: peach cobbler, made with healthy, good-for-you ingredients.